 Visit any of our Research Centers today to learn more about - and get involved in - the cutting edge activities taking place at SFA!

 The Waters of East Texas (WET) Center conducts research and assessment projects on water related resources, ecosystems, and issues in the east Texas region.
 Expertise within the WET Center is multidisciplinary and includes wetland function and restoration, surface hydrology, water quality assessment, aquatic toxicology, aquatic biology fish population assessment, GIS applications, remote sensing applications, soil sampling and analysis, and wildlife assessment.
-Supported by the Research Development Fund
+Initial start-up support provided by the Research Development Fund

 The Center for Regional Heritage Research is a community of scholars and researchers from SFA and across east Texas who investigate and document the natural and cultural heritage of the region.
 Together, they have expanded the capacity of SFA to conduct research in several vital fields, including historic preservation, archaeology, geography, heritage tourism, resource interpretation, and community development.
-Supported by the Research Development Fund
+Initial start-up support provided by the Research Development Fund

 The National Center for Pharmaceutical Crops (NCPC) of the Arthur Temple College of Forestry and Agriculture is a pioneer in pharmaceutical crop research in the United States.
-Ongoing research projects are pursued with the goals of improving human health by discovering novel anti-tumor and antiviral agents from native plants, enhancing U.S. security in strategic pharmaceuticals by reducing dependency and vulnerability on foreign supply of active pharmaceutical ingredients, and revitalizing the U.S. and Texas rural economy by developing high-value pharmaceutical crops.
-Supported in part by the Research Development Fund
+Research goals include improving human health by discovering novel anti-tumor and antiviral agents from native plants, enhancing U.S. security in strategic pharmaceuticals by reducing dependency and vulnerability on foreign supply of active pharmaceutical ingredients, and revitalizing the U.S. and Texas rural economy by developing high-value pharmaceutical crops.
+Operations supported in part by the Research Development Fund

-The primary goal of the STEM Research and Learning Center is to conduct cutting-edge research on Center activities designed recruit students who are interested in science, technology, engineering, and mathematics, and prepare them academically to enter STEM careers.
-The mission of the STEM Center is to promote the STEM disciplines, in general, including comprehensive areas of STEM education such as EC-12, higher and graduate education, and workforce and industry-related fields.
-Supported by the Research Development Fund
+The STEM Research and Learning Center conducts cutting-edge research on activities designed recruit students interested in science, technology, engineering, and mathematics, and prepare them academically to enter STEM careers.
+The Center's mission iis to promote the STEM disciplines, in general, including comprehensive areas of STEM education such as EC-12, higher and graduate education, and workforce and industry-related fields.
+Initial start-up support provided by the Research Development Fund

 The mission of the Rural Social Work Research and Development Center is to support faculty and students in research activites that foster the development of community-based social services and the leadership capabilities of rural service providers.